- TOP CITIES

 -

-2. Previous history of lung diseases: Chronic inflammatory lung diseases such as asthma, chronic obstructive lung disorder (COPD), and tuberculosis, are associated with an increased lung cancer risk in later life.
+Previous history of lung diseases (such as asthma, chronic obstructive lung disorder (COPD), and tuberculosis).

-4. Gender: Smoking prevalence is higher among men than women which is the leading cause of lung cancer.
+Gender (Smoking prevalence is higher among men than women.
+This is the leading cause of lung cancer)

 Diagnosis Of Lung Cancer